Terminals and Connectors

 |Vinyl||Pin Terminal||Twenty-Two Gauge - Ten Gauge (22AWG - 10AWG)|

 are similar to ring terminals in that they connect to a stud through a circular opening.
 Lugs, however, are much more durable and are usually meant for either larger gauge wire and cable or for harsh environments where corrosion is an increased risk.
 These are high-quality, durable electrical wire connectors.
 Think about it, you wouldn’t use a ring terminal to connect a car battery.
 You would use something specifically meant to handle a tough environment.
-When considering wire connectors to crimp, always factor the level of protection needed.
+When considering wire connectors to crimp, always factor in the level of protection needed.
 In order to be as effective as possible, lugs need to be tough and conductive.
 That’s why all the lugs we carry are made from high quality copper for the highest level of conductivity.

 |Wire Gauge||Type of Terminal||Stud Sizes|